kschweiger/TDDIntroduction/markdown/the_basics.md

 ----

-Another commonly used test one want to run is, if exepctions are handled as expected. `unittest` provides special syntax for this with the `self.assertRaises` method.
+Another commonly used is, if exceptions are handled as expected. `unittest` provides special syntax for this with the `self.assertRaises` method.
 We know that the sum returns a `TypeError` if a values is passed that can not be summed (like a `string`).
 So let's add a test to our `TestSum` class:

 ```